si fallor, sum

 In other words, little g and big G would substitute a deceptive calculus for the already evident balance, stasis, and harmony of the Earth that is not moving.

 Three components of Galileo's system of false substitution were:

 1. gravity as gravitation as a universal force

 2. law of falling bodies

-3. undetectable motion of the Earth, with Copernican "invariance" and "inertial relativity", and so-called "unaccelerated motion".
+undetectable and "unaccelerated" motion of the Earth, with Copernican "invariance" and "inertial relativity"

-aerodynamics will affect rate of fall in the margins, yet it is not due to "universal gravity" that broken wings do not fly.
+Rather, like actual weight and structure of materials, aerodynamics, of course, will affect rate of fall in the margins, yet it is not due to universal gravity that broken wings

-Shrewd as he was, he used oxymoronic expressions like "unaccelerated motion" to disguise the claim.
-Clever as the serpent yet not innocent like a dove, for conversation he would say,
+Shrewd as he was, clever as a serpent but not innocent like a dove, for conversation he would say,

 for instance, that hailstones come in many different sizes, and they all reach the ground together.
 If heavier weights with greater density fall faster, the heavier hailstones would have to be manufactured higher up in a storm cloud than the smaller